FMG793/1.0.16.05_20-Cypress-Mods-And-Deobfuscated-Code/README.md

 # Mods
 ## Build-in ModLoader is broken.
 Fix available in the "mods" folder.
+## ModLoader fix for new version of decompilation available in the "mods_NEW" folder.
 Cypress uses modified version of ModLoader for Alpha 1.2.6.

 You can port mods from Alpha 1.1.2_01 up to Beta 1.2_01 or create your own.
 (You can port mods from Beta 1.2_02 and above, but significant modification is needed)

 # Mod List
+## All of the mods in the "mods" folder are incompatible with new version of decompilation.
+Compatible mods available in the "mods_NEW" folder.
 ## All of the mods I've ported or created available in the "mods" folder.

 - Iron Chest